ibm-cloud-architecture/refarch-jee-customerorder/TUTORIAL.md

    <application id="CustomerOrderServices" location="path/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear" name="CustomerOrderServices"></application>
    ```
 2. Instead of this, you can also deploy the application by placing the ear file in the **dropins** folder.

    `Place your ear in Liberty dir/usr/servers/server_name/dropins`

+# Extra Credit

+Now that you've got a traditional Liberty application up and running on the platform, it's time to evolve it!
+The first step in approaching microservices from the current application is going to be modularization and refactoring.
+This can be done easily to align along the components we have in Customer Order Services - front-end services and back-end services.

+Breaking the application into two separate Liberty applications is a great next step to become more comfortable with the application and platform.
+If you followed the optional Step 1, you have a fully functional development environment which you can build, test, and deploy future iterations of this application.

+The logical steps you will need to complete this Extra Credit work are as follows:

+1. Break down the application into 2 separate Liberty apps & containers - backend (REST & EJBs) & frontend (Dojo Javascript).

+  Note you will have to solve the problem of [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) upon moving the Javascript and REST services into separate applications.
+You can see one solution to this problem via an implementation available on our [GitHub](https://github.com/ibm-cloud-architecture/refarch-jee-monolith-to-microservices)

+2. Deploy Backend application through Kubernetes YAMLs (including a Service and Deployment), specifying the correct information via configMap entries as other steps in this tutorial have shown.

+3. Deploy Front-End application through Kubernetes YAMLs, specifying the Backend service you will need to communicate with via configMaps.

+4. Validate the new modular application works, allowing you the freedom to actively change the front-end without having to touch the back-end REST & EJB services!